-This report consists of three parts: the required supplementary information, the basic financial statements, and notes to those statements.
-The basic financial statements include a Statement of Net Position, a Statement of Revenues, Expenses and Change in Net Position, and a Statement of Cash Flows.
+This report consists of four parts: the MD&A, the basic financial statements, notes to those statements, and required Supplementary Information.
+The basic financial statements include a Statement of Net Position, a Statement of Revenues, Expenses and Changes in Net Position, and a Statement of Cash Flows.

-The Statement of Net Position and Statement of Revenues, Expenses, and Change in Net Position reflect how the School did financially during fiscal year 2019.
-These statements include all assets, deferred outflows of resources, liabilities, and deferred inflows of resources, using the accrual basis of accounting similar to the accounting used by most private-sector companies.
+The Statement of Net Position and Statement of Revenues, Expenses, and Changes in Net Position reflect how the School did financially during fiscal year 2019.
+These statements include all assets, deferred outflows of resources, deferred inflows of resources, and liabilities using the accrual basis of accounting similar to the accounting used by most private-sector companies.
 This basis of accounting includes all of the current year revenues and expenses regardless of when cash is received or paid.

-These statements report the School's net position and changes in that position.
-This change in net position is important because it tells the reader whether the financial position of the School has improved or diminished.
+These statements report the School's Net Position and changes in that position.
+This change in Net Position is important because it tells the reader whether the financial position of the School has improved or diminished.
 The causes of this change may be the result of many factors, some financial, some not.
 Non-financial factors include the School's' student enrollment, per-pupil funding as determined by the State of Ohio, change in technology, required educational programs and other factors.